Stonewall Golf Club is located in the rural community of Elverson on the outskirts of Philadelphia where the club purchased a former cattle farm.

 My first impressions were that it was not readily identifiable as a Doak course- the greens and bunkering were relatively quiet compared to his later projects.

 The course starts with some nice holes but grabs your attention with the strong par 4 fourth hole which moves up and down on a fairway framed by trees both sides,and then over water to a very pretty green.
 The second shot off an inevitable hanging lie is a tough shot to bring off.

-The par 3 fifth hole has a very elevated tee and requires a mid to long iron shot to a green site below which is protected by bunkers, and has water front and right.
-It is a memorable hole.
+The par 3 fifth hole has an elevated tee and requires a mid to long iron shot to a green site below which is protected by bunkers, and has water front and right.

 Another hole of note is the par 3 seventh hole, a mid iron shot across a valley to a green tucked into the hillside on the other side.

 Hole 8 is a par 4 that skirts a lake, before heading to a green that has the farm buildings as a backdop.

 Hole 9 is a mid length par 3 over the lake to a green with a severe right to left camber toward the water.
 Putting from above the hole is tough!

 And the strong closing hole has to get a mention.
 It is a good test of golf, but when you crest the hill the view of the green and old stone farm buildings is just drop dead gorgeous.
-Well done Tom Doak!

 The Old Course at Stonewall is a lovely place to play golf.
 And it is such a tranquil setting...

-The greens are fun and challenging, but overall the south course plays a couple of shots easier than the old.
+The greens are fun and challenging, but overall the north course plays a couple of shots easier than the old.
 It is a nice contrast to the Old Course, and makes Stonewall a pretty decent golfing facility in anyone's language.

 Stonewall is a private members club and as such is not accessible to the general public.

 The Travelling Golfer offers group tours to the great golfing destinations of the world.
-For further information see Great Golf Destinations Section.

 Please enquire here: